Customer and Product Data Act 2025

 You could also call this:

-Sometimes, the chief executive doesn’t have to talk to Māori experts.
-This can happen if they’re just fixing a small mistake in the rules, making a tiny change, or if they need to make a change quickly for important reasons.
-If they make a quick change without talking to experts, they have to explain why.
+Sometimes, the chief executive doesn't need to talk to Māori data experts.
+This happens when they're just fixing a small mistake in a standard, making a tiny change, or when they need to make an urgent change for the public good.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.